 Online streaming sites have become a mainstay of modern life, giving access to 1,000s of movies, TV shows and box sets.
 We take you through the big providers and how to stream as cheaply as you can – ideal as most of us are spending a lot more time at home right now.
-What's more, many of the big sites, including Amazon Prime Video, offer free trials, so you can enjoy the likes of Free Guy, Last Night in Soho and Sound of Metal for up to 30 days for free.
+What's more, many of the big sites, including Amazon Prime Video, offer free trials, so you can enjoy the likes of The Rings of Power, Bladerunner and The Notebook for up to 30 days for free.

 All the streaming sites listed in this guide are 100% legal, including the free ones.